Cheat Your Way to a Mock Felted Handbag

 3) Crochet or knit the yarn into a rectangle a bit bigger than the cover of the purse.
 It doesn’t have to be accurate along the edges so don’t worry if you drop or add stitches.

-4) Use a piece of fusible web (Steam-A-Seam, Wonder Under, etc) to fuse the yarn rectangle to the cover fabric.
+4) Use a piece of our Fusi-Bond Lite fusible web to fuse the yarn rectangle to the cover fabric.
 Then cut the pattern piece from the yarn/fabric creation and treat it as one piece of material and assemble the bag from there.
-You may want to stay stitch along the edges where the yarn is cut to secure the lose fibers while completing the project.
+You may want to stay stitch along the edges where the yarn is cut to secure the loose fibers while completing the project.

 5) Easily add details with a second yarn that coordinates with your first yummy yarn.
 Here we’ve wrapped the handle tabs and the center top of the handles (handles by Clover, item #6324) for a bit of flair and interest.